Resources

 See meez's food cost calculator in action.

-How to calculate food cost: 5 tips to follow
+How to calculate accurately: 5 tips for restaurant food costing

 While creating a positive dining experience is essential to getting people through the door, it doesn’t necessarily translate to profit margins.
 You don’t want the true cost of your ingredients to be greater than the menu price.
 At the same time, you don’t want to price dishes so high that customers won’t order them.